pauls21033/Project-2-Gun-Violence-in-the-US/README.md

 ## Load

-The final database we used to best compare at State's mass shootings and gun policies is a relational database stored in tables through PGAdmin
+The final database we used to best compare a State's mass shootings and gun policies is a relational database stored in tables through PGAdmin